Timothy-Toombs/minecraft-ec2/README.md

 ### Step 5: Create a t2.nano ec2 instance
-now, we're creating a socket sniffer. any request that gets sent to the server from a minecraft client when the server is down will hit this server instead. when a request is deteced, the server will invoke the start lambda.
+We're going to create a pilot-light server.
+This will have an http endpoint which users can use to start the server as they'd like (IP:8080/status). when a request is detected, the server will invoke the start lambda.
 Players will then be able to access the real server within 2-3 minutes (perhaps longer with bigger mods)

 repeat all prerequisites for the original server up to & including `git clone <THIS_REPO>`

 ```
 cd /opt/<THIS_REPO>
-mv standby-server/packet-sniffer.py /opt/minecraft/packet-sniffer.py
+mv standby-server/pilot-server.py /opt/minecraft/pilot-server.py
-mv standby-server/packet-sniffer.service /etc/systemd/system/packer-sniffer.service
+mv standby-server/pilot-server.service /etc/systemd/system/pilot-server.service
 ./permission-set.sh
-systemctl enable packet-sniffer
+systemctl enable pilot-server
-systemctl start packet-sniffer
+systemctl start pilot-server
 ```

 ### Step 6: IAM permissions